Won't You Be My Neighbor? (film): Critical response

 Leslie Felperin of The Guardian gave the film a score of 4 stars out of 5, writing that the film "revel's that [Rogers] really was just what he seemed to be at first innocent sight: a kind-hearted, square but saintly man who genuinely loved and understood children."
 Amy Nicholson of Variety wrote: "Neville's fantastic archival footage reveals the man through his work—or at least, it reveals his philosophies, if not the childhood memories that gave Rogers the ability to understand a four-year-old's brain, almost as if he still carried his in his cardigan pocket."

 David Edelstein of New York magazine wrote: "the most important thing we’re meant to take away is that no matter how we look or feel (sad, mad, plaid), we’re special, each of us, loved unconditionally by this nice, nice man."
 He concluded: "Won’t You Be My Neighbor? is a wonderful breather from reality, from which you come back more conscious of — and dismayed by — the hate that more than ever runs the world."

 Peter Travers of the Rolling Stone wrote, "funny, touching...and timeless."

 J. R. Jones, writing for the Chicago Reader, was more critical of the film in his review, saying: "Nobody wants to hate on Mr. Rogers, so Neville quickly brushes aside the conservative criticism that Mister Rogers' Neighborhood...may have helped foster our modern American culture of self-involvement and hypersensitivity.
 This gentle, positive treatment of Rogers coincides with the show's values but devalues his enormous social importance."

 In December 2018, former US President Barack Obama listed the film as one of his favorite films of 2018.

+In September 2019, A Beautiful Day in the Neighborhood director Marielle Heller described Won't You Be My Neighbor? as being closer a biopic about Fred Rogers than her film, which she claimed was more limited in how it covered the life of Rogers and focused mainly on his "philosophy and practice."